Quality recommendations in e-commerce – components of the Related Products algorithm

 In order to avoid random products in the recommendations, our system automatically determines which categories are suitable as related products.
 And the less a category fits as a related category, the more co-occurrences a product in that category needs to have in order to be included in recommendations.
 This is similar to how, in normal life, a person would need more evidence to agree with something they were initially unsure about.

-As a test, you can look at different product cards and make sure that there are no illogical products among the recommendations.
+As a check, you can look at different product cards and make sure that there are no illogical products among the recommendations.
 The majority of products may be logical, but there will be some products that do not complement the current product.

 The component provides the following properties:

-• coherence – the probability of showing inappropriate products is reduced;
+- logical clarity – the probability of showing inappropriate products is reduced;

-• efficiency – more useful products are displayed in the recommendations.
+- task-oriented effectiveness – more useful products are displayed in the recommendations.

 Increase the variety of products in recommendations